 Family activities

-When traveling with kids, I love to print out the scavenger hunt page from the airport’s website.
-It sends them on a journey through the terminal (hopefully with their parents’ watchful eye) to look for things like someone drinking coffee or someone wearing a tie.
-There is no prize for those that find them all, other than healthy distraction for kids.
+When traveling with kids, I love printing the scavenger hunt page from the airport website.
+It sends them through the terminal looking for things like someone drinking coffee or wearing a tie.
+There’s no prize other than healthy distraction for kids.

-Mothers traveling with young children can use one of the Mamava lactation suites for privacy.
-One thing this airport is missing, however, is that there is no luggage storage facility, which would be nice for hitting the beach while waiting for a delayed flight.
+Mothers traveling with young children can use private mother’s rooms for privacy.
+One thing missing: there’s no luggage storage facility, which would be nice for hitting the beach during a delayed flight.

 Visitor’s booth

-If you are planning a vacation in Myrtle Beach, the visitor’s booth in the arrivals area has plenty of tourism booklets and maps.
-Many of these are packed with coupons and special offers throughout that can save travelers quite a bit of cash.
-It’s worth picking a few up.
+Information booths in arrivals and near Gate A2 have tourism booklets and maps packed with coupons and special offers that can save quite a bit of cash.

 What to do in a flight delay situation